Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 We don't sell a catalogue near-fit.
 The fan is engineered to your ventilation scheme — supply, extract or jet-boost — with the smoke class, reversibility and sound limit set explicitly, made to order, not off a shelf.

-• High-temperature emergency build — Rated to the stated smoke class — commonly 250 °C / 2 h or 400 °C / 2 h.
+• High-temperature emergency build — Built and in-house tested to the temperature-and-time class your fire strategy specifies — commonly 250 °C / 2 h or 400 °C / 2 h.
 Casing in IS 2062 or 16Mo3, high-temperature bearing grease and shaft seals, heat-slinger / cooling disc where the class needs it, and bearings selected for sustained hot-mode housing temperature.
 Construction is engineered to the class; certification is stated honestly as tested-to-standard, not third-party certified.

 • Reversible operation — Where the scheme needs both-way flow, the wheel and volute are selected for the required forward-and-reverse performance and the reverse curve is stated on the datasheet — not assumed.
 Symmetric or bifurcated configurations offered where equal both-way duty is specified, rather than a rotation swap that quietly halves reverse flow.